sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9b.md

   * Initial mean is (2, 3)
   * Points in bandwidth are (1,2) (1,3) (1,3) (2,3) (3,3)  (3,3)
   * New mean $$(\frac{1 \times 3 + 2 \times 1 + 3 \times 2}{6}, \frac{2 \times 1 + 3 \times 5}{6}) = (1.8, 2.8)$$
-  * Second iteration points in bandwidth  are same point and new mean will be same (1.8, 2.8)
+  * Second iteration: points in bandwidth of new mean are the same point and new mean will be the same (1.8, 2.8)
 2. Second trial
   * Initial mean (5, 4)
   * Points in bandwidth are  (4,5) (5,4) (5,4) (5,4) (5,4) (5,4) (5,4) (6, 3) (6, 5)
   * new mean $$(\frac{4 \times 1 + 5 \times 6 + 6 \times 2}{9}, \frac{3 \times 1 + 4 \times 6 + 5 \times 2}{9}) = (5.1, 4.1)$$
-  * Second iteration points in bandwidth  are same point and new mean will be same (5.1, 4.1)
+  * Second iteration:  points in bandwidth  are the same point and new mean will be the same (5.1, 4.1)

 ![](../images/mean-shift-sol.png)